Last updated 14 September 2020

-Clearing of native vegetation on freehold and leasehold land is assessable development under schs 3 and 24 of the Sustainable Planning Regulation 2009 (Qld).
-Certain exceptions exist to cover clearing necessary to build a single residence, for essential management (e.g. establishing a fire break) or to protect people or property (sch 24).
-Unless it is allowed by one of these exceptions, clearing of native vegetation on freehold and leasehold land without a development permit under the Sustainable Planning Act is a development offence.
+A wide range of operational works that is clearing of native vegetation is made prohibited development and assessable development under sch 10, pt 3 of the Planning Regulation 2017 (Qld) (Planning Regulation).
+Exceptions exist to cover clearing necessary to build a single residence, for essential management (e.g. establishing a fire break) or to protect people or property (sch 21).
+Unless it is allowed by one of these exceptions, clearing of native vegetation on freehold and leasehold land without a development permit under the Planning Act is a development offence.

 The Forestry Act 1959 (Qld) establishes a system of management for forest resources on Crown land such as state forests, timber reserves and forest entitlement areas, to ensure a continuous supply of timber and associated products, and to protect watersheds.

 The Fisheries Act 1994 (Qld) prohibits the removal, destruction or damage of plants in tidal areas (marine plants) such as mangroves or vegetation in a fisheries habitat area without a permit or approval under the Act (ss 122–123).

 Removing, destroying or damaging marine plants may also be assessable development under the Planning Act.

 Many local governments have passed local laws to regulate vegetation management under the Local Government Act 2009 (Qld).
 Vegetation subject to local law cannot be destroyed or interfered with without approval of the council.
 Information on local laws regulating vegetation management is available from local councils and online.